JUJY-OIDC/etcd-autobackup-helm-repo/README.md

 ### Using the chart
 Specify `values.yaml` using `--values` option and install helm chart.
-Make sure the `values.yaml` path is clear.
+- Make sure the `values.yaml` path is clear.
+- Before installing Helm, make sure that the `/root/.kube/config` file exists on the server you are installing on.
+- Because deployment uses it as hostPath.

 ```
 helm install etcd-autobackup etcd-autobackup/etcd-autobackup --values=values.yaml